suubbhhaamm/Dodge-Mania-Game/README.md

 > Metally & Physically Stimulating

 ## PROCESS TO SETUP
-Step 1 - Download the project from github in zip file format.
+Step 1 - Download the project from GitHub in zip file format.
-Step 2 - Extract the zip file on a folder.
+Step 2 - Extract the zip file to a folder.
-Step 3 - Run the carDodgeHtmlFile.html file on local browser.
+Step 3 - Run the carDodgeHtmlFile.html file on the local browser.
 Step 4 - Now you are all set to enjoy the game😄.

 ## INSTRUCTION FOR GAME
 1. Use Arrow keys to move in all four directions.
-2. Use Space to pause and resume game(only thrice in a run).
+2. Use Space to pause and resume the game(only thrice in a run).
 3. Prevent hitting other cars to reach higher scores.
 4. Level increases with the increase in score.
 5. Press Arrow-Up⬆ or enter to start the game.